Bird of prey: Modern systematics

-The order Accipitriformes is believed to have originated 44 million years ago when it split from the common ancestor of the secretarybird (Sagittarius serpentarius) and the accipitrid species.
+The order Accipitriformes is believed to have originated about 44 million years ago, when the lineage leading to modern accipitrids diverged from that of the secretarybird (Sagittarius serpentarius) and the accipitrid species.
 The phylogeny of Accipitriformes is complex and difficult to unravel.
 Widespread paraphylies were observed in many phylogenetic studies.
 More recent and detailed studies show similar results.
 However, according to the findings of a 2014 study, the sister relationship between larger clades of Accipitriformes was well supported (e.g. relationship of Harpagus kites to buzzards and sea eagles and these latter two with Accipiter hawks are sister taxa of the clade containing Aquilinae and Harpiinae).

 The diurnal birds of prey are formally classified into six families of two different orders (Accipitriformes and Falconiformes).